brodieaustin/avalon-novel/index.markdown

 Her mother shook her head, "Not fully, but I have my suspicions.
 The priests are very secretive, and your father doesn't share much.
 I know that it is an honor and privilege to have Avalon in our lives.
 But now that time has come to an end."

 The princess inched forward to her mother and laid her head on her shoulder.
 Her mother had always acted more like the Queen who happened to her mother, than the other way around.
-Her care, and this moment of affection, was unsual, seemed to come out of nowhere.
+Her care, and this moment of affection, was unusual, seemed to come out of nowhere.
 But the princess welcomed it.
 So many things were changing, but for a moment she felt a sense of comfort and relief.

  Her mother wiped her eyes dry with a handkerchief.
 "I've already laid out your things.
 You'll be wearing sturdy boots and your heavy winter cloak.
 It's cold this morning.
 And we're traveling to the coast, where it is even colder."